-Grady-White warrants to the original retail purchaser of each new Grady-White boat that, under normal use, any structural hull defects covered by the warranty and reported within five (5) years from the date of delivery to the original retail purchaser will be repaired free of charge at Grady-White's sole discretion at either an authorized Grady-White dealer location or other Grady-White approved location as elected by Grady-White.
+Grady-White warrants to the original retail purchaser of each new Grady-White boat that, under normal use, any structural hull defects covered by the warranty and reported within five (5) years from the date of delivery to the original retail purchaser will be repaired free of charge at Grady-White's sole discretion at either the Grady-White factory in Greenville, North Carolina, at an authorized Grady-White dealer location or other Grady-White approved location as elected by Grady-White.
 A structural hull defect is defined as a substantial defect in the boat's hull which causes the boat to be unsafe or unfit for use under normal operating conditions.
 Expenses for hauling out and transportation to and from the point of repair will be the responsibility of the owner.
 The owner will also be responsible to remove and reinstall, at their own expense, all outboard engines, (if directly related to damage in question), as well as any and all personal effects and electronics equipment.
 All repairs are subject to prior written authorization by Grady-White Boats, Incorporated.
+NO BOAT IS TO BE SENT TO THE GRADY-WHITE FACTORY AND NO REPAIRS MADE WITHOUT SUCH WRITTEN AUTHORITY.